JGrana01/tmo/README.md

 This script will allow you to enable/disable the WiFi radios (2.4 and 5Ghz).
 Helpful when running as just a modem in front of an Asus router.
 I also added a reboot command.

-I found that when my download speeds got low (less than 15 Mbits/sec.) a reboot of the Sagemcom usually got them back to 100Mbit+.
+I found that when my download speeds got low (less than 12 Mbits/sec.) a reboot of the Sagemcom usually got it back to 100Mbit+.

-The script can be invoked by the command line:
+The script runs either in a dialog based menu mode or in a script mode.
+To run in menu mode, just invoke without any command line argument:

+$ tmo

+To run in script mode, pass an argument.
+I.e.:

-$ /jffs/scripts/tmo.sh
+$ tmo status

-In interactive mode, you will be prompted for the username (usually admin) and the password.

-You will then be shown the main menu:

-Options for Gateway

-1: Press '1' to Turn Off 2.4 Ghz Radio.

-2: Press '2' to Turn On 2.4 Ghz Radio.

-3: Press '3' to Turn Off 5 Ghz Radio.

-4: Press '4' to Turn on 5 Ghz Radio.

-5: Press '5' to Reboot Gateway.

-6: Press '6' to Display Configuration (and optional save).

-7: Press '7' to show 5G and LTE Signal Status

-8: Press '8' to show all Gateway information

-9: Press '9' to Show WiFi Status.

-P: Press 'P' to set/change TMO Gateway password

-Q: Press 'Q' to Quit.

-Please make a selection:

-It can also be called from another shell script.
-It knows its running non-interactive so you will need to first set the password foe the Gateway. tmo.sh will encrypt the password and store in the file ~tmo/tmopw.enc for use.
+It can also be called from another shell script in script mode.
+In script mode, after install,  you will need to set the password foe the Gateway. tmo.sh will encrypt the password and store in the file ~tmo/tmopw.enc for use.
 You should only need to do this once, unless to change the default admin password on the Gateway itself.

-In this mode, you pass it a command (i.e. /jffs/scripts/tmo.sh status.
-All output except signals is sent to standard out
+In script mode, you pass it any of these arguments:

 config - displays the present configuration of the gateway